openstack-infra/js-afs-blob-store/README.md

-# registry-static-afs
+# sorting-fs-blob-store

-This project provides a rewrite hook for the registry-static project, allowing the mirrored files to be hosted on AFS.
+This project provides a renaming shim on top of fs-blob-store, to permit the storing of large folders on AFS.

 AFS has a practical folder size limit of ~64K entries.
-In order to accomodate as many packages as are in the npm registry, we store them in subfolders, sorted by the first letter of the package name.
+In order to accomodate folders with more files than this (such as the npm registry), we store them in subfolders, sorted by the first letter of the package name.
 For example: `/foo` becomes `/f/foo`, `/bar` becomes `/b/bar`, `/q` becomes `/q/q`.
-File path resolution is handled via apache's `mod_rewrite`.
+Only files that begin with alphanumeric characters are sorted.

+Accessing these files via sorting-fs-blob-store is transparent.
+Accessing them via other methods can be accomplished via rewrite rules (for instance, apache's mod_rewrite).

 This module is in use by OpenStack's Infrastructure team, to run the npm portion of our unified mirrors.